The Who, What, Where, When and Sometimes, Why.

 Breast MRI in combination with mammography is better than mammography alone at finding breast cancer in some women at high risk.

 Breast MRI isn’t a recommended breast cancer screening tool for women at average risk.
 It has some drawbacks compared to mammography.
-For example, it’s more invasive because a contrast agent is given by vein (through an IV) before the procedure.
+For example, it’s more invasive because a contrast agent is given through an IV into a vein before the procedure.

 Who should consider breast MRI as part of screening?